mjlescano/mural-exercise/NOTES.md

 Decided to go with [React Native](https://facebook.github.io/react-native/) and [Redux](http://redux.js.org/).
 This repo is already initialized using [Create React Native App](https://github.com/react-community/create-react-native-app) so I don't have to preoccupy about bundling, etc, for now.

 Defined an MVP following the instructions at the [exercise](docs/MURALFrontEndDeveloper.pdf).
-These are the features I want to implement, adapted for mobile, and without the copy and paste part:
+These are the features I want to implement, adapted for mobile, and without the copy and paste in favor of duplication:

 - [ ] Double tap background to add sticky note on tap position
 - [ ] A sticky note should have editable text